dionresearch/stemgraphic/README.md

 # TODO

-Plenty... but to start:

-- back to back and scale calculation
 - multivariate support
 - provide support for secondary plots with dask
 - automatic dense layout
 - add a way to provide an alternate function to the sampling
 - support for spark rdds and/or sparkling pandas
 - create a bokeh version.
 Ideally rbokeh too.
-- interactive version based on the above
 - add unit tests
 - add feather, hdf5 etc support, particularly on sample persistence
+- more charts
+- more examples